Latest News

 The U.S. economic system is experiencing a productivity boom, and it may even be spreading globally.

-Artificial intelligence (AI) is expected to accelerate these trends.
+Artificial intelligence will accelerate the trend of technological leaps that have been a hallmark of U.S. efficiency, flexibility and dynamism.
 However, there are some early signs that AI's benefits may be spreading.

-The Purchasing Managers' Index (PMI), released on Friday, showed that British businesses have started the year off on a high note.
-Demand at home and abroad has been robust.
-This is the fastest growth in output since April 2024.
+The Purchasing Managers' Index (PMI), released on Friday, showed that British businesses have started the year off on a good footing.
+Demand at home and abroad has been robust since April 2024.

 The pace of job loss has also increased since December.
 Since late 2024, the sub-indices of employment in Britain's PMI have been below that threshold which separates expansion from contraction.